AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 **Duties:** The Squadron Commander is responsible for:
 1. Executing the detachment's mission, leading detachment members, managing detachment resources, and improving the unit.
-2. Providing the CSQ with vision and direction in pursuit of spring 2023 detachment goals.
+2. Providing the CSQ with vision and direction in pursuit of Spring 2023 detachment goals.
 3. Reporting the status of the CSQ to Cadre.
 4. Ensuring the CSQ accomplishes the objectives as outlined by the AFROTCI 36-2011 Volume 1 Academic Year 2022-2023.
 5. Execute the initiatives established in the Academic Year 2021-2023 Mission Directive.